• Home

 Land Art Museum - Hestøya

-Land Art Hestøya is an art project and an artist in residence-program that extends an annual global open call invitation to land artists worldwide who would like to come and create unique works of land art on Hestøya island, a remote island situated at Lund in the municipality of Namsos in Norway.
-The participating artists contribution will become part of a living collection of land art that will blend in with the island's natural landscape.
-The project aims to transform the entire island of Hestøya into a living museum and an inspiring platform dedicated to land art.
+Land Art Hestøya is an art project that extends an annual global open call invitation to land artists worldwide who would like to come and create unique works of land art that blends in with the natural landscape on Hestøya island, a remote island situated at Lund in the municipality of Namsos in Mid-Norway.

 ONLINE ARCHIVE AND GALLERY

-In conjunction with the physical art collection and land art projects on the island, we have an online archive that showcase photography and film documentation of the art works and the processes around the work created on the island.
+In conjunction with the physical art on the island, we are creating an online archive that showcase photography and film documentation of the art works and the processes around the work created on the island.
+Currently the archive is on our website

 WHY CURATE EVERYTHING ON AN ISLAND?